Vector-Borne Diseases in the Tropics

 Bachelors degree, and a higher degree in fields as nursing, engineering, biological/social sciences strongly recommended.

 Focuses on vector-borne diseases prominent in tropical infections.
-Areas of emphasis are global epidemiology, diagnosis, clinical presentations, pathophysiology, and treatment of microorganisms as well as characterization and control of vectors.
-Laboratory sessions integrate clinical cases and pathology.
-Principal diseases covered include malaria, African and American trypansomiasis, leishmaniasis, filariasis, yellow fever, dengue, hemorrhagic fevers, Bartonella, Lyme, Rickettsial, plague and toxoplasmosis.
+Emphasizes global epidemiology, diagnosis, clinical presentations, pathophysiology, and treatment of microorganisms as well as characterization and control of vectors.
+Integrates clinical cases and pathology through laboratory sessions.
+Covers principal diseases including malaria, African and American trypansomiasis, leishmaniasis, filariasis, yellow fever, dengue, hemorrhagic fevers, Bartonella, Lyme, Rickettsial, plague and toxoplasmosis.

 - Learning Objectives: